 Whenever an issue arose, engineers sometimes need to travel to the installation via helicopter to retrieve data, analyse it, and troubleshoot, which could take up to several weeks, and on worst scenarios, may trigger platform shutdowns.
 This process is not only time-consuming, it also incurs millions of dollars in operating losses.

-A centralized software with easy identification feature will speed up the problem-solving process, allowing equipment owners and suppliers to access historical and real-time data in just a few clicks.
+A centralised software with easy identification feature will speed up the problem-solving process, allowing equipment owners and suppliers to access historical and real-time data in just a few clicks.

 KEY FUNCTIONALITIES TO LOOK OUT FOR: